notsaki/simple-web-application/README.md

 - `ADMIN_USERNAME` the server's default admin user.
 This admin is used to retrieve an access token.
 - `ADMIN_PASSWORD` the server's admin password.
 Recommended minimum length: 8 characters.
 - `ALLOWED_ORIGIN` client's address that is going to be sent through headers (for CORS).

-### Network configuration

-- `NETWORK_SUBNET` subnet mask for the network.
-Client should have the same value.
-- `NETWORK_GATEWAY` gateway address for the network.
-Client should have the same value.
-- `NETWORK_SERVER_IP` static IP address for the server.
-- `NETWORK_DB_IP` static IP address for the database.